-Pin No. Mnemonic Type 1 Description 19 BVDD P Reference Buffer Power.
-Nominally at 5.0 V. If an external reference buffer is used to achieve the maximum SNR performance with a 5 V reference, the reference buffer must be powered down by connecting the REFIN pin to ground.
+Pin No. Mnemonic Type 1 Description 19 BVDD Р Reference buffer power.
+Nominally 5.0 V. If an external reference buffer is used to achieve the maximum SNR performance with 5 V reference, the reference buffer must be powered down by connecting the REFIN pin to ground.
 The external reference buffer must be connected to the BVDD pin.
 20 REFIN AI/O Internal Reference Output/Reference Buffer Input.
-When PDREF is low, the internal band gap reference produces a 1.2 V (typical) voltage on this pin, which needs external decoupling (0.1 μF typical).
-When PDREF is high, use an external reference to provide 1.2 V (typical) to this pin.
-When PDREF is high and REFIN is low, the on-chip reference buffer and the band gap reference are powered down.
+When PDREF = low, the internal band gap reference produces a 1.2 V (typical) voltage on this pin, which needs external decoupling (0.1 μ F typical).
+When PDREF = high, use an external reference to provide a 1.2 V (typical) to this pin.
+When PDREF = high, and REFIN = low, the on-chip reference buffer and band gap are powered down.
 An external reference must be connected to REF and BVDD.
-EPAD EP Exposed Pad.
-The exposed pad is not connected internally.
+21 (EPAD) Exposed Pad EP The exposed pad is not connected internally.
 For increased reliability of the solder joints, it is recommended that the pad be soldered to the system ground plane.

-$^{^{1}}$ Al = analog input, Al/O = bidirectional analog, Dl = digital input, DO = digital output, and P = power.
+$^{^{1}}$ Al = analog input, Al/O = bidirectional analog; DI = digital input, DO = digital output, and P = power.